eighthjouster/androidvilleapp/README.md

 - Adding a house overwrites the old one.
 There should be a confirmation dialog, or a refusal response.

 - The "vacant" attribute needs to be handled.

+- The "selected" attribute should not be stored in the server.

+- Phone orientation change or activity reload handling.

+- Security handling.

 - A "selected" attribute is sometimes added to the database.
 A real DB would have refused the add.
 Prevent "selected" from being included in any api communication.